-- If possible, note the time of the disruption so that the remaining time for the Section can be calculated. - If leaving the test environment, take necessary steps to ensure the security of the testing room or materials, if time permits. - Upon returning to the testing room, prepare students for the continuation of the Section: - Test Administrators must inform students how many minutes remain in the Section. - Test Administrators must write on the board the updated start time and stop time of the Section. - Students may need to be Resumed in Pearson Access. - Using the Testing Incident Report Form (TIRF) or LSS designed Testing Irregularity form, document the situation.
+- If possible, note the time of the disruption so that the remaining time for the Section can be calculated. - If leaving the test environment, take necessary steps to ensure the security of the test materials, if time permits. - Upon returning to the testing room, prepare students for the continuation of the Section: - Test Administrators must inform students how many minutes remain in the Section. - Test Administrators must write on the board the updated start time and stop time of the Section. - Students may need to be Resumed in Pearson Access. - Using the Testing Incident Report Forms (TIRF) or LSS designed Testing Irregularity form, document the situation. - Refer to Appendix C for MSDE policy about reporting safety threats and severe weather.